10XGenomics/vartrix/README.md

 Pre-called variants to be used as input to VarTrix can be generated in many different ways such as gathering calls from existing variant databases or performing variant calling on bulk or single cell genome or transcriptome data.
 It is important to note that generating variants from bulk or single cell RNA-seq datasets is challenging.
 Noise inherent in reverse transcription leads to a high false positive rate.
 We recommend looking at the Broad Institute's GATK and Mutect2 best practices guide for [calling variants in RNAseq](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891).
 An alternative approach is to determine somatic variants using WGS data generated from the same sample as the scRNA-seq library.

 ## Outputs
-VarTrix produces genome matrices in the same Matrix Market format that Cell Ranger uses.
+VarTrix produces genome matrices in the same [Market Exchange](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices) format that Cell Ranger uses.
 This is a sparse matrix format that can be read by common packages.
-The cell barcode file used as input are the column labels.
+Column labels are the cell barcodes included in the cell barcode input file (specified with `--cell-barcodes`).
+If the `--out-variants` option is used, VarTrix will produce an additional text file of row names where each variant is named as `<chr>_<pos>`.

 The matrix will contain information about each variant for each cell barcode.
-The exact output is determined by the parameters that are set at runtime.
-In addition, the flag `--out-variants` can be used to produce an additional text file that acts as row labels for this matrix.
-The cell barcodes file passed to `--cell-barcodes` can be used as column labels.
+The exact output is determined by the [parameters that are used](#usage).

 ## Usage
+From the directory containing the `vartrix` binary, run VarTrix as:

+    ./vartrix -v <path_to_input_vcf> -b <path_to_cellranger_bam> -f <path_to_fasta_file> -c <path_to_cell_barcodes_file> --o <path_for_output_matrix>

+### Required arguments

 `--vcf (-v)`: Input VCF formatted variants to be assigned.
-REQUIRED.

 `--bam (-b)`: Input Cell Ranger BAM.
 This BAM must have the `CB` tag to define the barcodes of cell barcodes.
 Must also have an index file.
-REQUIRED.

 `--fasta (-f)`: A FASTA file for the reference genome used in the BAM.
 Must have a index file.
-REQUIRED.

 `--cell-barcodes (-c)`: A cell barcodes file as produced by Cell Ranger that defines which barcodes were called as cells.
 One barcode per line.
 In Cell Ranger runs, this can be found in the sub-folder `outs/filtered_gene_bc_matrices_mex/${refGenome}/barcodes.tsv` where `${refGenome}` is the name of the reference genome used in your Cell Ranger run.
 This file can be used as column labels for the output matrix.
 REQUIRED.

 `--out-matrix (-o)`: The path to write a Market Matrix format matrix out to.
 This is the same sparse matrix format used by Cell Ranger, and can be loaded into external tools like Seraut.
 REQUIRED.

+### Options

 `--out-variants`: The path to write a neat formatting of the variants to for loading into external tools.
 This file represents the row labels for `--out-matrix` in the format of `$chromosome_$pos`.